Leon Castilla Y Leon, Spain Travel Guide

 Books about history about the Kingdom of León or the Camino make for lasting mementos.

-Found on streets like Ordoño II and Gran Vía de San Marcos, these areas showcase Spanish language and international fashion brands.
+Found on streets like Ordoño II and Gran Vía de San Marcos, these areas are characterized by Spanish and international fashion brands.

-Most larger shops can set up shipping for large items.
-Be aware of your home country''s import regulations for food or certain goods.
+Most larger shops can arrange shipping for bulky items.
+Be aware of your home country''s import rules for food or certain goods.

 Public outdoor swimming pools in León are generally open only in the summer, generally from June to September.
 Plan accordingly if you wish to cool off with a swim.